 Between 1940 and the mid-1980s, Asbestos-containing material (ACM) was widely used throughout Queensland in the construction industry from around 1940 to mid-1980s.
 Asbestos was used in some form or manner in over 3,000 products throughout Australia.
 For properties built during this timeframe, it’s crucial to obtain an Asbestos audit.

 What is Asbestos?

 Asbestos is a fibrous mineral, mined from the ground and known for its durability.
 Between the 1940s and 1980s, many of the products used in the Australian building industry contained asbestos because of its fire-resistant and effective insulating qualities.

-Asbestos fibres are miniscule, approximately 50 to 200 times thinner than a human hair, and can be invisible to the naked eye.
-When asbestos or products containing asbestos are disturbed, these fibres are released into the air, and can remain airborne for long periods of time.
+Asbestos fibres are minuscule, approximately 50 to 200 times thinner than a human hair, and can be invisible to the naked eye.
+When asbestos or products containing asbestos are disturbed, these fibres are released into the air and can remain airborne for long periods of time.

 Why is Asbestos Dangerous?

 In the late 1980s, the production of products containing asbestos was halted in Australia due to the major health effects it was found to cause.
 Since 31 December 2003, the use of asbestos had been banned nationwide.

 Common health effects that can arise from exposure to asbestos include:

 - Asbestosis (scarring of the lung tissue)